PavlosTzitzos/van-der-pol-oscillator/ERRORCODES.md

 > To solve this you need to adjust the input parameters.
 Try some default values.

+103 - Calculated Performance is too big!

+> When absolute of performance is bigger than 10^7

-103 - Calculated x is NaN!
+201 - Calculated x is NaN!

 > This means that the system is unstable.
 You need to adjust the theta values close to the defaults.
 You can also try making smaller the x0,x1 initial values.

-104 - Calculated x is infinity!
+202 - Calculated x is infinity!

 > This means that the system is unstable.
 You need to adjust the theta values close to the defaults.
 You can also try making smaller the x0,x1 initial values.

+203 - Calculated x is too big to represent!

+> When absolute of x1 or x2 is bigger than 10^7